-- 2.5.1 Advertising can look unattractive if poorly sited and designed.
+2.5.1 Advertising can look unattractive if poorly sited and designed.
 The amenity impacts and safety implications of all advertisements will be carefully considered.
 Permission will not be given for proposals which detract from the character of a building or street.
-Design guidance on Advertising and Signs is available. - 2.5.2 In areas particularly sensitive to the impact of advertisements, such as Conservation Areas and open land, the council has designated 'Areas of Special Advertisement Control' where a greater than normal degree of control is exercised over the number, type and size of advertisements which may be displayed (see proposals map).
-The design guidance on Advertising and Signs identifies the 'Areas of Special Advertisement Control' in the borough that were designated in 1993.
+Design guidance on Advertising and Signs is available on the council's website.
+This also identifies the 'Areas of Special Advertisement Control' in the borough that were designated in 1993.